Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_Tandem_PCIe_DFX/README.txt

 TANDEM PCIE

-This example design is provided to show off the tandem PCIe configuration method, hereafter "tPCIe capability", for Versal devices.
-The tPCIe
+This example design is provided to show off the tandem PCIe configuration method, hereafter "TPCIe capability", for Versal devices.
+The TPCIe
 capability may be required for a Versal device that has a PCIe endpoint configured in a system that should meet the PCIe specification timing requirement that the device be ready to link train 120 ms after power becomes valid.
-The tPCIe capability may also be desirable in a system to reduce the storage required for the stage one bitstream, at the expense
+The TPCIe capability may also be desirable in a system to reduce the storage required for the stage one bitstream, at the expense
 of additional time, software, and design overhead required to program the stage two bitstream to the device.
 When tandem PCIe is selected as the